 - Threat to the safety of self or others, or

 - Significant concern for health requiring further medical evaluation

 What else should I know if a Complainant discloses to me?

 If possible, and if recognizable, tell the student before they disclose you MUST consult with the Title IX office to ensure safety but in most cases you do not have to release their name.
 Share confidential resources 1.
-Counseling Service 2.
-Health Service 3.
-Campus Ministries.
+Luther College Counseling Service 2.
+Luther Clinic 3.
+College Ministries.

 Recognize this is a vital moment.
 It could potentially be the first time this student is telling their story.
 Try and use language that supports and validates.
 They can share what they want, with who they want, on their terms.
 Try a phrase like, “thank you for telling me that, I appreciate you sharing something so difficult.”

 Remember to focus on their feelings and concerns vs. details of the incident.
 Use their words, allowing them to define their own experience and only make promises you can keep.
 And reinforce their well-being, safety, and ability to thrive at Luther College are of utmost importance to us.

 And finally, a report to the College allows to us to customize individual support to the Complainant while helping them navigate their rights and options moving forward.

 Is this the same process if I am considered a Campus Security Authority, Official with Authority, or a confidential resource?